Ark-Repoleved/BDroid_X/README.md

 *   **Q: What should I do if the installation fails?**
     *   A: The most common reason is providing the wrong original `__data` file in step 3.
 Please make sure the file you provide matches the `hashed_name` prompted by the app.

-*   **Q: My mods stopped working after a game update?**
-    *   A: This is normal.
-Game updates can change the `hashed_name`.
-The app attempts to automatically download the latest mapping file (`characters.json`) from the community server on each launch.
-If you still have issues shortly after an update, please be patient and wait for the community to update the data.

 ---

 ## Credits